 The acoustic project

-Between legislation and design
+Between regulation and design

-Article by
+Article of

-Articles - Insights
+Insights

-Published on
+Posted on

 26 February 2021

-Below is an explanatory guide on the fundamental principles of acoustic design.
+To follow one explanatory guide on the fundamental principles of acoustic design.

 Noise pollution and measures to minimize it

-Depending on the type of noise and the source that generates it, it will be good to study the most suitable solution to best mitigate the disturbance for the human ear.
-In this regard, it is necessary to distinguish between sound absorption and sound insulation, concepts that are often confused with each other.
-The first is aimed at counteracting the sound that is reflected within a single environment, through the insertion of fibrous materials that will make up the walls and false ceilings.
+Depending on the type of noise and the source that generates it, it will be a good idea to study the most suitable solution to best attenuate the disturbance for the human ear.
+In this regard, it is necessary to distinguish between sound absorption e sound insulation, concepts often confused with each other.
+The first is aimed at counteracting the sound that is reflected within a single environment, through the insertion of fibrous materials that will form walls and false ceilings.
+In fact, these materials have the ability to assimilate the sound and prevent it from spreading within the environment.
+In other words, it is a question of containing internal reverberation and for this reason sound-absorbing solutions are particularly suitable for buildings intended to accommodate large flows of people: offices, recording studios, theaters, bars and restaurants.
+Among the most common fibers are mineral, natural and synthetic ones: they range respectively from rock wool, to cork, to expanded polyurethane.

 UNI 11367: Italian legislation on acoustics

-Given that the decibel represents the unit of measurement for quantifying sound intensity, the limit value of 50 dB is defined, beyond which the sound is perceived as a disturbance for the human ear.
+Given that the decibel represents the unit of measurement for quantifying sound intensity, the limit value of 50 dB is defined beyond which the sound is perceived as a disturbance for the human ear.

-The acoustic project: summary table of noise intensity expressed in decibels
+Summary table of noise intensity expressed in decibels

-These limits vary depending on the intended use of the property and for this reason, the buildings are classified into categories:
+These limits vary depending on the intended use of the property and for this reason, buildings are classified into categories:

-• residential buildings-category A
+• residential buildings - category A

-• offices-category B
+• Category B offices

-• hotels and similar-category C
+• hotels and similar - category C

-• hospitals and nursing homes-category D
+• hospitals and nursing homes - category D

 • schools-category E

-• cult and recreational activities-category F
+• religious and recreational activities - category F

-• commercial activities-category G
+• commercial activities - category G

-To learn more about the acoustic design of a concert hall click here
+Learn more about the acoustic design of a concert hall click here

 Interventions for acoustic improvement